Stellar subdivisions and Stanley-Reisner rings of Gorenstein complexes: Application to stacked polytopes

 and

 be the minimal graded free resolutions of $R/J$ and $R/I$ respectively as $R$-modules.
-Denote by $S = R[T]/Q$ the Kustin--Miller unprojection ring of the pair $J \subset R/I$, where $T$ is a new variable of degree $k_1-k_2$.
-Kustin and Miller constructed in \cite {KM} a graded free resolution of $S$ as $R[T]$-module of the form
+Denote by $S=R[T]/Q$ the Kustin--Miller unprojection ring of the pair $J\subset R/I$, where $T$ is a new variable of degree $k_{1}-k_{2}$.
+Kustin and Miller constructed in \cite{KM} a graded free resolution of $S$ as $R[T]$-module of the form

-where, when $g \geq 3$,
+where, when $g\geq3$,

-cf. \cite [p.~307, Equation (3)]{KM}.
+cf. \cite[p.~307, Equation (3)]{KM}.
 When $g=2$ we have

-In the above expressions, for an $R$-module $M$ we denoted by $M'$ the $R[T]$-module $M \otimes_R R[T]$.
+In the above expressions, for an $R$-module $M$ we denoted by $M^{\prime}$ the $R[T]$-module $M\otimes_{R}R[T]$.
 This resolution is, in general, not minimal, see Example~\ref{example!nonminal_km_complex_construction} below.
 However, in the case of stacked and cyclic polytopes it is minimal, see Theorem~\ref{thm!applicationtostackedpolytopes} and \cite{BPcyclic}.
-We call the complex consisting of the $F_i$ the \emph{Kustin--Miller complex construction}.
+We call the complex consisting of the $F_{i}$ the \emph{Kustin--Miller complex construction}.
+For more details and an implementation of this construction see \cite{BP3}.

-\begin {example} {\rm Assume $k_2-k_1 = -1$, and that the $2$ complexes are
+\begin{example} Assume $k_{2}-k_{1}=-1$, and that the $2$ complexes are

 and